 White, Edward A. Saying Good-bye: A Time for Growth for Congregations and Pastors.
 Alban Institute, Inc. 1994.

 The Search Manual of the Episcopal Diocese of New York.

-I am grateful for the contributions of the staff of the Episcopal Diocese of New York, the Diocese of Pennsylvania, The Right Reverend James Adams, Bishop of Western Kansas, The Reverend Michael Durning, Diocese of Southwest Florida, The Reverend Canon Thad Bennett, Diocese of Vermont, Keith Reeve's article "While You're Saying Goodbye: A Checklist of Items for a Pastor's Consideration on Leaving a Congregation," and the checklists in Choosing to Serve, written by The Venerable Richard L. Ullman and published by the Church Deployment Board of the Episcopal Church.
+I am deeply grateful to my predecessor, The Rev. Thomas Orso, who developed this brochure, and want to acknowledge, those who assisted him, as well as the resources on which he drew: the staff of the Episcopal Diocese of New York, the Diocese of Pennsylvania, The Right Reverend James Adams, Bishop of Western Kansas, The Reverend Michael Durning, Diocese of Southwest Florida, The Reverend Canon Thad Bennett, Diocese of Vermont, Keith Reeve's article "While You're Saying Goodbye: A Checklist of Items for a Pastor's Consideration on Leaving a Congregation," and the checklists in Choosing to Serve, written by The Venerable Richard L. Ullman and published by the Church Deployment Board of the Episcopal Church.